-- All students shall receive health/physical education under the supervision of a properly certified teaching staff member as required by PDE - The Principal or designee will ensure there is age-appropriate equipment and supplies available during recess time for students to participate in physical activities. - Students will be encouraged by school staff members supervising student recess time to participate in some type of physical activity, which may include, but not be limited to: walking; playing games that require physical activity, such as kick ball, volleyball, baseball, basketball, etc.; rope jumping; and/or using playground equipment. - The Principal will encourage classroom teachers to incorporate brief, physical activity breaks into the school day to establish an environment that promotes regular physical activity throughout the school day. - The Principal or designee will coordinate special events that highlight physical activity, which may include field days, walk-a- thons, and activity tournaments or competitions.
-The Principal or designee may involve parents, community members, and students in the planning of these events.
+- All students shall receive health/physical education under the supervision of a properly certified teaching staff member as required by PDE. - The Principal or designee will ensure there is age-appropriate equipment and supplies available during recess time for students to participate in physical activities. - Students will be encouraged by school staff members supervising student recess time to participate in some type of physical activity, which may include, but not be limited to: walking; playing games that require physical activity, such as kick ball, volleyball, baseball, basketball, etc.; rope jumping; and/or using playground equipment. - The Principal will encourage classroom teachers to incorporate brief, physical activity breaks into the school day to establish an environment that promotes regular physical activity throughout the school day. - The Principal or designee will coordinate special events that highlight physical activity, which may include field days, and activity tournaments or competitions.
+The Principal or designee may involve parents, community members, and students in the planning of these events. - Schools will continue to offer diverse after school programs aligned with student interests including biking, indoor/outdoor sports, dance, etc.